MEET-microbit-project/microbit-macau/Handbook.md

 by the computers because it can easily understand it.
 Computers understand high voltage in the chip as 1 and low voltage as 0.
-From these two symbols (similarly to Morse code) more complicated stuff can be built for instance Figure 1.
-Show how using 8 bits (2 bytes) you can represent all English language characters using ASCII system.
+From these two symbols (similarly to Morse code) more complicated stuff can be built for instance, using 8 bits (2 bytes) you can represent all English language characters using ASCII system.

 Using these symbols every machine has its own instruction set for which